frida/frida-website/_docs/gadget.md

 ---

-Frida's Gadget is a shared library meant to be loaded by programs to be instrumented.
+Frida's Gadget is a shared library meant to be loaded by programs to be instrumented when the [Injected][] mode of operation isn't suitable.

 This may be done in a variety of ways, for example:

 -   Modifying the source code of the program
 -   Patching it or one of its libraries, e.g. by using a tool like